-Planting trees may attract many intriguing animals to your backyard, such as red squirrels the U.S. Department of Agriculture (USDA) offers the Environmental Quality Incentives Program (EQIP) to private forest lot owners.
-The New York State Urban and Community Forestry Council promotes comprehensive planning and urban forestry (PA DCNR Bureau of Forestry, 2009; NY DEC4).
+Planting trees may attract many intriguing animals to your backyard, such as red squirrels

+Pennsylvania Community Forests and PA DCNR Bureau of Forestry are able to assist municipalities and commissions in organizing and implementing urban and community forestry management programs in Pennsylvania.
+In New York and Pennsylvania, the Natural Resources Conservation Service (NRCS) of the U.S. Department of Agriculture (USDA) offers the Environmental Quality Incentives Program (EQIP) to private forest lot owners.
+The New York State Urban and Community Forestry Council promotes comprehensive planning and urban forestry (PA DCNR Bureau of Forestry, 2009; NY DEC).